Joseph-Nyame/laravel-rag/README.md

     Query Searches and Responses
         Core functionality to ingest data via API and answer natural language queries with context-aware responses.
         Example: Upload product manuals and ask, "How do I fix error 403?" to get precise answers.
-    Actionable Commands and Synchronization
-        Perform CRUD (Create, Read, Update, Delete) operations directly in the vector database (Qdrant).
-        Periodic synchronization between your application’s default database and the vector database to ensure data consistency.
-        Example: Update a document in your app’s database, and the vector database automatically reflects the change.

     Trends, Recommendations, and System Analysis
         Analyze query patterns to provide trends and recommendations within your application.
         Offer system analysis support to optimize performance and suggest improvements.